 In order to examine which countries do best and worst at reading, math, and science, we use publicly available data from the 2018 PISA test.
 We restrict attention to the OECD countries.
 Since PISA never combines math, science, and reading scores into an overall score, we perform our analyses separately for each domain.
-For brevity, we focus on the league table for reading, but we report a complete set of results for each domain in Appendix G.1.
+For brevity, we focus on the league table for reading, but we report a complete set of results for each domain in Appendix F.2.

-We begin by presenting the point estimates and marginal confidence intervals (estimates plus or minus twice the standard errors) for the expected reading test score in each OECD country.4 These results are reported in Figure 8.
-There is considerable variation in the point estimates across countries.
+In Appendix Figure 21, we present the point estimates and marginal confidence intervals (estimates plus or minus twice the standard errors) for the expected reading test score in each OECD country.2 There is considerable variation in the point estimates across countries.
 Estonia ranks first with an average test score of around 523.
 The runner up is Canada, followed by Finland in third place.
 At the bottom of the league table, one finds Chile, Mexico, and Columbia.
 These countries have reading scores that are more than 20% lower than the countries at the top of the league table.